Clastify logo

 Albedo is not emissivity

 Albedo deals with incoming radiation.
-Emissivity deals with how effectively a surface emits thermal radiation compared with a black body.
+Emissivity tells us how effectively a surface emits thermal radiation compared with a black body.
 The two are related only in special cases, and both depend on wavelength.
-This is why Earth can reflect some incoming visible sunlight and still emit infrared radiation from its surface.
+That’s why Earth can reflect some incoming visible sunlight while still emitting infrared radiation from its surface.

 Why Earth does not have one fixed albedo

-Earth’s average albedo is about 0.30, but that value is a global, annual mean.
+Earth’s average albedo is about 0.300.30, but that value is a global, annual mean.
 It shifts from day to day as cloud cover changes.
-It also depends on latitude, since the Sun’s angle changes and polar regions have more ice and snow.
-The surface matters as well: ocean, forest, desert, city surfaces, sea ice and fresh snow all scatter different fractions of incoming sunlight.
+It also changes with latitude, partly because the Sun’s angle is different and partly because polar regions have more ice and snow.
+Surface type matters as well: ocean, forest, desert, city surfaces, sea ice and fresh snow all scatter different fractions of incoming sunlight.

-Clouds play a big part.
-Thick bright clouds can reflect a large fraction of sunlight back to space.
-Thinner clouds have a smaller effect, and they may also trap outgoing infrared radiation.
+Clouds play a big role.
+Thick bright clouds can reflect a large fraction of sunlight back to space, while thinner clouds have a smaller effect and may also trap outgoing infrared radiation.
 So “more cloud” doesn’t give the climate system one simple instruction.

 Image

-There is a useful feedback here.
-If warming melts snow or ice, a high-albedo surface is replaced by a lower-albedo surface such as ocean or rock.
-More solar radiation is then absorbed, which can drive further warming.
+A useful feedback comes from this.
+When warming melts snow or ice, it replaces a high-albedo surface with a lower-albedo surface such as ocean or rock.
+The surface then absorbs more solar radiation, which can lead to further warming.
 This is one reason polar regions are so sensitive in climate models.

 Radiation from the Sun at Earth’s orbit

-Intensity is the incident power per unit area, measured perpendicular to the direction of the radiation:
+Intensity is the incident power received per unit area, measured perpendicular to the direction of the radiation:

 You can estimate the solar constant by imagining the Sun’s power output spread over a sphere centred on the Sun: